 fertilizer.
 The trays were then placed in a shady area of the forest, set above the ground, in an area safe from slugs and other problems.
 We then

 grew and tended the young wild leeks as would any other plant that we grow in our forestry nursery.
 The young wild leeks remained in the growing

 trays for two years, then after the plants have gone dormant in early fall of the second year, we removed the ramp bulbs and planted the remaining

 ramp bulbs in the ground in our forest.

 All are doing great for their third year, and we hope to collect some seeds from this first batch of wild leeks this year.
-Maybe, we will sample some next year, cooked with smelt.
+Maybe, we will sample some next year, cooked with smelt from the Hoh River.
 By the way we still go back to Michigan each year in the Spring to collect fresh leek bulbs, catch some smelt, and have a meal of wild leeks at the farm, and then again later for more seeds.

-Our goal is to establish a strong long lasting presence of wild leeks in our forest here in the Olympic mountains.
+Our goal is to establish a strong long lasting presence of wild Ramps in our forest here in the Olympic mountains.
 Because we love wild leeks and we like the challenge.